Michigan football's 'one-track mind' steamrolls through season, with one last stop to make

 It’s a group, Keegan explained, that put process over prize as many of the key pieces had to work their way to stardom.

-Corum, okay, he was kind of a star from the beginning, but even he only had 31 touches as a true freshman, and played second fiddle behind Hassan Haskins in 2021.
+Corum may have shown star potential the earliest, but even he only had 31 touches as a true freshman, and playing behind Hassan Haskins in 2021.

 COMING TOGETHER: Where to watch the Michigan-Washington CFP championship game in southeast Michigan